The ultimate apple pie with a flaky pie crust and melty apple filling packed with flavors.

 - Cornstarch: Cornstarch also thickens the filling.
 All-purpose flour gives a slightly chunkier texture, while cornstarch gives a gel texture like a jam.
 I like to blend both of them.

-- Cinnamon: It's the magic spice for apple pies - The sweet and warm aroma goes perfectly with cooked apples.
+- Cinnamon: It's the magic spice for apple desserts - The sweet and warm aroma goes perfectly with cooked apples.

-- Nutmeg: It's often added to pies for the warm and spicy aroma.
+- Nutmeg: It's often added to pies to add a warm and spicy aroma.

-- Lemon juice: Add more or less depending on how tart your apples are.
+- Lemon juice: You can adjust the amount depending on how tart your apples are.

 Assembling

-- Butter to spread over a pan: Use soft butter.
+- Butter to apply over a pan: Use softened butter.

 - Butter to place on top of filling: It adds a rich flavor.

-- Egg white as eggwash: Use only egg white to prevent the surface from getting too dark in the oven.
+- Egg whites for eggwash: Use only egg whites to prevent the surface from getting too dark in the oven.

 - Cinnamon: Make cinnamon sugar by mixing the granulated sugar and cinnamon.